The effect of substrate waviness on random sequential adsorption packing properties

 As the direct measurements of density autocorrelation function in experiments can be inaccurate and laborious, inhomogeneities may be identified using two dimensional Fast Fourier Transform of the image containing obtained adsorption monolayer \cite{Ciesla2017}.
 The Fourier images, together with original real space source images are presented in Fig.\ref{fig:FFT} for various amplitudes $A$ and $\lambda=2$.
-The axes are scaled to represent Fourier mode wavevectors $k_i$.
+The axes are scaled to represent Fourier mode wave vectors $k_x$, $k_y$.
 As there is no modulation in $y$ direction, the `signal' -- bright spots on the image -- emerges from a noisy background only for $k_y=0$.
-All Fourier images contain a peak in $k_x = k_y = 0$ whose height depends on the average brightness of the source image.
-For a high amplitude $A=4$, the periodicity in the packing is clearly visible on the real space image and we can observe a well pronounced additional peak for $k_x \approx \pm 3.1$, unveiling the surface wavelength $\lambda = 2$.
-For $A=0.4$ the real space image appears as uniform, but FFT again reveals peaks near $k_x \approx \pm 3.1$, however, they are significantly weaker.
+All Fourier images contain a peak in $k_x = k_y = 0$ of height depending on the average brightness of the source image.
+For a high amplitude $A=4$, the periodicity in the packing is clearly visible on the real space image and a well pronounced additional peak is observed for $k_x \approx \pm 3.1$, revealing the surface wavelength $\lambda = 2$.
+For $A=0.4$ the real space image appears to be uniform, but FFT again reveals peaks near $k_x \approx \pm 3.1$, however, they are significantly weaker.
 For $A=0.08$ no signal apart from zero mode is observed.
 Unfortunately, FFT images of packings do not reveal surface inhomogeneities on a scale smaller than the particle size.
 Nevertheless, surface structure with characteristic length comparable with particle diameter is visible in FFT images of packings, which are directly accessible in the experiment.